marksteele/blog/content/posts/spring-boot-react-fullstack-project-template-tutorial.md

 We're always security conscious, so we'll want the whole shebang to be protected via OAuth2, and authenticate via our google domain.

-Our CI/CD pipelines are build around Maven and we want to create a fat jar that can run everything stand-alone.
+We'll use Maven and we want to create a fat jar that can run everything stand-alone.

 Our DevOps wants everything configured via environment variables.